-With British Columbia slowly opening up this summer and international travel off the table for the time being, local family camping within our province is more popular that ever!
-If you’re in the same boat as us, you’re likely having trouble getting any campground reservations at BC provincial parks through the Discover Camping website.
+With British Columbia still advising against travel outside your region and international travel off the table for the time being, local family camping within our province is more popular than ever!
+If you're in the same boat as us, you're likely having trouble getting any campground reservations at BC provincial parks through the Discover Camping website even though BC residents are being given priority.
 Luckily, it appears that Metro Vancouver families also have the option of booking holidays at private campgrounds and others run by local municipalities.
-We’ve pulled together information on a number of these campgrounds that are relatively close to home for Metro Vancouver families and still have some spots available for camping this July & August as of today (July 1st)!
-We’ll be trying out a few of these ourselves for the first time this summer – have you been to any of them before or do you have any other suggestions?
+We've pulled together information on a number of these campgrounds that are relatively close to home for Metro Vancouver families and still have some spots available for camping this summer!
+We'll be trying out a few of these ourselves for the first time this summer - have you been to any of them before or do you have any other suggestions?
 Happy camping!

 The Klahanie Campground is located on Hwy 99 "Sea to Sky highway" halfway between Vancouver and Whistler, just 5 km south of Squamish.
 Within walking distance, they have the Shannon Falls provincial park, the Sea-To-Sky Gondola, hiking trails, rock climbing, Stawamus Chief, and many other recreational activities.
 RESERVE YOUR CAMPGROUND ONLINE.